-- (2) In the event the applicable Goal(s) or Subgoals have not been achieved, then the Director shall evaluate the Bidder's/Proposer's Good Faith Efforts to achieve those Goals or Subgoals as documented in the compliance plan.
+- (2) In the event the applicable Goal(s) or Subgoals have not been achieved, then the Director shall evaluate the Respondent's Bidder's/Proposer's Good Faith Efforts to achieve those Goals or Subgoals as documented in the compliance plan.
 The Director shall evaluate the compliance plan based on the criteria established in Subsection (E) of this section.
-The Director may request clarification in writing of items listed in the compliance plan, provided such clarification shall not include the opportunity to augment listed MBE/WBE participation or Good Faith Efforts. - (3) If the Director finds that a Bidder/Proposer did not make sufficient Good Faith Efforts, the Director shall communicate his finding to the Contract Awarding Authority or other appropriate City official.
-The Director shall recommend to the Contract Awarding Authority that the Bid/Proposal be rejected based on failure to comply with this chapter.
-The Contract Awarding Authority may reject the Bid/Proposal as not in compliance with this chapter, or may advise the City Manager of additional considerations which may form the basis for accepting the Bid/Proposal as being in the best overall interest of the Program and the City. - (4) If the Contract Awarding Authority finds that the Bid/Proposal does not comply with this chapter, a Bidder/Proposer may request a protest hearing.
+The Director may request clarification in writing of items listed in the compliance plan, provided such clarification is minor and shall not include the opportunity to augment listed MBE/WBE participation or Good Faith Efforts. - (3) If the Director finds that a Bidder/ProposerRespondent did not make sufficient Good Faith Efforts, the Director shall communicate his finding to the Contract Awarding Authority or other appropriate City official.
+The Director shall recommend to the Contract Awarding Authority that the Bid/ Proposal be rejected based on failure to comply with this chapter.
+The Contract Awarding Authority may reject the Bid/Proposal as not in compliance with this chapter, or may advise the City Manager of additional considerations which may form the basis for accepting the Bid/Proposal as being in the best overall interest of the Program and the City. - (4) If the Contract Awarding Authority finds that the Bid/Proposal does not comply with this chapter, a Bidder/ProposerRespondent may request a protest hearing.
 The City Manager has the authority to make the final decision, subject to council action, if required.
-In determining whether compliance with this section has been met, the City Manager may determine that the effort of the Bidder/Proposer substantially complies with the purpose of this chapter and such determination is in the best interest of the Program and the City.

-- (H) The rejection of Bids/Proposals in conformance with this section does not affect the ability of the Contract Awarding Authority to continue to evaluate and consider the remaining Bids/Proposals that achieve the Goals or Subgoals or demonstrate Good Faith Efforts and to develop a recommendation to city council for award of the Contract. - (I) The City purchasing officer may waive minor informalities in the compliance plan.
+In determining whether compliance with this section has been met, the City Manager may determine that the effort of the Bidder/ProposerRespondent substantially complies with the purpose of this chapter and such determination is in the best interest of the Program and the City. - (I) The rejection of A Response that isBids/Proposals deemed non-compliant with the -inProgram in conformance with this section does not affect the ability of the Contract Awarding Authority to continue to evaluate and consider the remaining Responses Bids/Proposals that achieve the Goals or Subgoals or demonstrate Good Faith Efforts and to develop a recommendation to city council for award of the Contract. - (J) The Director, in consultation with the City's relevant Contract Awarding Authority may waive minor informalities in the compliance plan.
 A minor informality is one that does not affect the competitiveness of the Bid/Proposal.

-Source: 1992 Code Section 5-7-22; Ord.
-031204-9; Ord.
-031204-25; Ord.
-031211-11.
+Source: Ord.
+20060608-058; Ord.
+20081211-060; Ord.
+20101028-041.

-§ 2-9D-22 POST-AWARD COMPLIANCE PROCEDURES.
+§ 2-9A9B-22 - POST-AWARD COMPLIANCE PROCEDURES.